De Kock withdraws from South Africa team as players ordered to take knee

 The statement further added, "Cricket is the second most watched sport globally and the ICC Men's T20 World Cup, being held in the UAE and Oman, is the ideal platform for the Proteas to highlight the national resolve to heal the divisions of the past."

+"It's not fair for me to speak for other people, everyone's entitled to their own choices in life.
+I've been very clear on my stance," he said.

+"In terms of the team, there is no division at all.
+We play for South Africa which is all we are trying to do as players."

-South Africa assistant coach Enoch Nkwe had resigned in August after apparent disagreements with under-pressure head coach Mark Boucher.
+In August this year, South Africa assistant coach Enoch Nkwe resigned after apparent disagreements with under-pressure head coach Mark Boucher.

 Nkwe's resignation came against a backdrop of widespread criticism of Boucher following revelations made at hearings into racism in South African cricket.